 MATT CHERRY: We're all watching with great interest to see what happens next.

 JAFFE: That's Matt Cherry, executive director of Death Penalty Focus, an anti-death penalty organization.

 CHERRY: I feel that it's very hard to respond to this judgment in any way other than accepting that yes, the dental penalty system is broken.
 So when other lawyers make the same argument on behalf of their clients on death row, it'll be very hard to rule against them.

-KURT SCHEIDEGGER: The delays that he point out certainly are a travesty, but they're not a violation of the rights of the defendant.
+KENT SCHEIDEGGER: The delays that he point out certainly are a travesty, but they're not a violation of the rights of the defendant.
 They're a violation of the rights of the victim - the victim's family.